open-voice-interoperability/docs-archived/technical-committee-meeting-agenda.md

 - Feedback loop: working group ways of working improvements - Dan Cundiff
 - Request to go over the details of the Technical Masterplan - Dan Cundiff

+# 2020-07-24
+- Antitrust statement and notice of recording -- Jon Stine
+- Review of the agenda and expectations for the meeting
+- First look at Tech Comm milestones
+- Report from the Privacy-Security Work Group: decisions and next steps  -- M. Frazzini
+- Report from the Architecture Work Group: decisions and next steps -- J. Iwasz.
+- Recommended enterprise use cases as suggested by the OVN Designer-Strategist Community --
+- Report from the "tech provider Question" Work Group: decisions and next steps -- J. Stine.
+- Review of the proposed "North Star" aspirational statement:  -- J. Stine